ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/_review.md

         question: >
             Is there a way to profile what is happening inside your Neural Network?
         answers:
-            - Yes, Streamline just shows you out of the box
+            - Yes, Streamline just shows you out of the box.
             - No.
             - Yes, ArmNN's ExecuteNetwork can do this.
             - Yes, Android Studio Profiler can do this.